qgustavor/megajs-cli/README.md

 npm install -g megajs-cli
 ```

-## Commands:
+## Usage:

-To make this tool easier to MEGA users the commands are the same of megatools.
-Arguments are the same.
-If implementation may differ open a issue.
+To make this tool easier to MEGA users the commands are the same of megatools, same with the arguments.
+Results differ: if it breaks some automation script open a issue.

 But there is a difference: instead of having multiple executables this tool just have one.
 Instead of "mega*command*" use "megajs *command*".
 Example: "megajs dl" instead of "megadl".
 You can use also the longer name, shown below, like "megajs download".